danielecampione/open_teradata_viewer/readme.txt

 Release Notes
 -------------

-This section highlights issues that you should be aware of when upgrading to the 14.00.00.14 release of the Teradata JDBC Driver.
-Please refer to the Teradata JDBC Driver User Guide for more information about the driver.
+This section highlights issues that you should be aware of when upgrading to this release of the Teradata JDBC Driver.
+Please refer to the Teradata JDBC Driver Reference for more information about the driver.

+This release includes changes to address the following DRs, originally included in release 14.00.00.18:

+DR 134645 Add support for the JDBC 4.0 SQLXML data type

+This release includes changes to address the following DRs, originally included in release 14.00.00.17:

+DR 153117 JDBC FastLoad/FastExport GOVERN=OFF to use TASM fail-fast no-wait for Check Workload End

+This release includes changes to address the following DRs, originally included in release 14.00.00.16:

+DR 159065 Support reconnect after database restart for MPP systems

+This release includes changes to address the following DRs, originally included in release 14.00.00.15:

+DR 55968 Implement java.sql.Driver.getPropertyInfo

-This release includes changes to address the following DRs:
+This release includes changes to address the following DRs, originally included in release 14.00.00.14:

 DR 157883 Increased Diffie-Hellman keysize to 2048bits used excessive CPU resulting in increased logon times